sanket12-c/Snake_Game/README.md

-# Snake Game - Fullscreen with Settings & Heart-shaped Food
+# Snake Game - Fullscreen with Settings

 A modern, fullscreen Snake game built using Python and Pygame, featuring smooth gameplay and a customizable experience.